DhruvParmar10/DhruvParmar10/README.md

     I'm an <b>Cool Tech enthusiast</b> , <b>ML developer</b> and <b>entrepreneur</b> from India.
 Got enormous passion for programming and I'm a huge believer in the power of technology to reach new heights.
 </p>
 <p align="center">
-    I am constantly striving to learn new things and improve my skills, and my GitHub profile is one of the ways in which I do so.
-I believe that open-source is the future of software development and I am excited to be a part of this community.
+    Love learning new things and always finding ways to get better.
+My GitHub is where I share that journey.
+Open-source is super exciting to me, and I’m happy to be part of such an awesome community.
 </p>
 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/69595691/193453676-3abfe557-1fc1-46d8-8075-3b17b9f54887.gif">